-The Geoinformation Service Center was established at April 1st, 2015.
+The Geoinformation Service Center was established on April 1st, 2015.
 It inherits the missions of the pre-existing organizations, the Geoinformation Center and Geological Museum.

 The Geoinformation Service Center will integrate the geological information and enhance convenience for every user.
-We provide reliable and unbiased information in collaboration with other research units of GSJ and serves as a linkage between the society and GSJ’s research activities.
-The Geoinformation Service Center works to improve the quality and usability of geological information as public property to be used for natural disaster mitigation planning, resource exploration, and environmental conservation.
+The Center provides reliable and unbiased information in collaboration with other research units of GSJ, and serves as a linkage between the society and GSJ’s research activities.
+The Center works to improve the quality and usability of geological information as public property to be used for natural disaster mitigation planning, resource exploration, and environmental conservation.

 The followings are major missions of the Geoinformation Service Center:

 GSJ publications have recently been distributed as Open Data, through our website.
 Most of the geological maps are also distributed in print, CD/DVD-ROMs, and electronic forms.
 Vast amount of domestic map series are being retroactively digitized in raster and vector formats and are to be also eventually downloadable.
 Those kinds of geoinformation are provided under the Creative Commons License for user derivative works. ->SEE "Site Policy" (https://www.gsj.jp/en/license/index.html)